CoreDNS is a DNS server that provides domain name resolution for Kubernetes clusters through chained plugins.

 For description of the Corefile format, see Configuration.

 DNS policies can be configured for each pod.
 Kubernetes supports DNS policies Default, ClusterFirst, ClusterFirstWithHostNet, and None.
 For details, see DNS for Services and Pods.
-These policies are specified in the dnsPolicy field in the pod-specific.
+These policies are specified in the pod-specific dnsPolicy field.

 Routing